JoJoMimosa/FlatPic/README.md

 # FlatPic
-Image gallery in flat design, made with PHP5 HTML5 CSS3 and JS.
+FlatPic is a responsive, flat-design and user-friendly image gallery made with PHP5 HTML5 CSS3, JavaScript and love.

 This project is as new as I am to GitHub.
 I am still learning everything related to repositories, pull requests, etc.